nathanjhood/esbuild-scripts/README.md

 - [`nathanjhood.github.io`](https://github.com/nathanjhood/nathanjhood.github.io) - my under-construction GitHub page, which is the intended final consumer of `esbuild-scripts`, and was created from the `ts-esbuild-react-native-web` template; it shall mostly resemble the template but serve as an eventual landing page, linking together all of my individual GitHub Pages under one root URL

 *this repository has been created as a means to centralize further extended development of the concepts demonstrated in the above-mentioned projects.
 In time, their script contents shall be replaced with `esbuild-scripts`.

-Once development is complete, the installed `esbuild-scripts` package will provide a simple command-line interface which exposes four primary commands: `build` for bundling the application, `test` for running unit test files found in the project, `start` for running a local development server with modern features such as hot reloading/fast-refresh and error overlay middleware, and `init` for quickly drafting up a new project from a chosen template.
-Additionally, `eject` *might* also provided, which transforms the application into a deployable bundle, containing the scripts described above, along with other dependencies.

----

-## Motivations

-Personal gains.
-I am very interested in improving my knowledge and skills in the following areas;

-- the core NodeJS API and it's extended features
-- getting to the bottom of the `commonjs`/`module` paradigm
-- deeper understanding of modern transpilers and bundlers
-- deeper integration with React Native Web
-- NodeJS test runner and v8 coverage reporting
-- extending esbuild with plugins

-I look forward to updating this documentation shortly with actual usage instructions and less concepts; readers, please take a look at the above-mentioned projects for a better glimpse of actual working functionality, until the initial `esbuild-scripts` baseline version is established.

-Please feel welcome to express some interest in the project; it might encourage me to allocate more time on it than I currently am.

 ---